-Is Apple working on a self-driving car - or just an automated driving software system?
-Read on to find out what's going on behind the steering wheel at Apple.
+There is no doubt that Apple has a team working on a car related project, but the exact details aren't known for sure.
+Here we have gathered all the details and rumours about Apple's car project - whether it's a self-driving car, or just an automated driving software system.
+Read on to find out about the Apple car and what's going on behind the steering wheel at Apple.

 The iCar project has been going on behind the scenes at Apple for a long time.
 Back in February 2015, there were murmurs that Apple was working on a car that would "give Tesla a run for its money" after Business Insider spoke to an Apple employee with knowledge of the subject.
 This, coupled with sightings of cars registered to Apple clad with sensors/cameras (which were later debunked), got everyone talking about the prospects of an Apple Car, or iCar.

 The iCar project is codenamed 'Titan', according to The Wall Street Journal, which originally stated there were "several hundred" Apple employees working on the project.

 A June 2017 Bloomberg interview with CEO Tim Cook suggested that Apple is working on an autonomous driving platform.
 This was supported in November 2017, when two Apple computer scientists published research proposing a 3D detection system called VoxelNet, which they said would work effectively at helping autonomous cars avoid collisions with pedestrians and cyclists.

 Then in May 2018, it emerged that Apple and VW are to work together - not on a driverless car for sale to the public, but on a driverless vehicle to shuttle its employees to and from work.
 Is this the extent of Apple's autonomous vehicle ambition?

 In July a high profile case saw the FBI catch an ex-Apple employee and charge them with stealing trade secrets from the company to take to a Chinese car startup.
 The case makes it clear that the company has a lot invested in the area, more information below.